solidi/writing/28-the-one-about-software-engineering-interviewing.md

 ## Optimal Months to Start a Search

 My personal interviewing experience revealed that searching during certain months increased job opportunities and responses.
-These optimal months were January, April, and September.
-It became evident that the time range preceded vacation times from American holidays - where high paying companies advance their talent searches.
+It became evident that the optimal range proceeded American Holidays where high paying companies advanced their talent searches.
+These months were January, April, and September.

 ## Feedback is Rare